Search element - Quick search bar

 Notice to boil water

-If a notice to boil water has been issued, you should not drink the water straight from your tap.
-Instead use cooled boiled or bottled water for drinking, cooking, washing raw foods, making ice, cleaning teeth and in any other situation where your baby could get water in their mouth.
+Use cooled boiled water or bottled water for drinking, cooking, washing raw foods, making ice, cleaning teeth, and in any situation where your baby could get water in their mouth.

 How to make tap water safe

-• Allow water to cool.
+• Allow the water to cool.

 Bathing baby